jichu4n/bash-command-timer/README.md

 You can use the following options to tweak the behavior of the script.
 You can either make the changes in-place (at the top of the script) or put them after sourcing the script in your `.bashrc`.
-You can also mondify them on-the-fly if you want the changes to only affect your current Bash session.
+You can also modify them on-the-fly if you want the changes to only affect your current Bash session.

 * `BCT_ENABLE=1`: Setting this to 0 disables the printing of timings.